 Pownell later commanded two brigades of these conceited AIF soldiers diverted to a garrison in Ceylon, when they were diverted from sailing home to Australia.

-Wavell had been told by the British government not to reinforce java and Curtin specifically instructed him not to break up the Australian divisions.
+Wavell had been told by the British government not to reinforce Java and Curtin specifically instructed him not to break up the Australian divisions.
 In Wavell’s eyes Australia had no jurisdiction of is own troops!

 Wavell was replaced in Burma by Mountbatten in 1943.
-His attempts to organize the liberation of Burma during the spring of 1943 his troops, led by General William Slim, failed in several attempts to drive the Japanese out of the area.
+His attempts to organise the liberation of Burma during the spring of 1943 his troops, led by General William Slim, failed in several attempts to drive the Japanese out of the area.

 Blackforce was left behind to salvage Empire prestige in the eyes of the Dutch.

 Major General Allen – Commanding Officer of parts of 7th Division.
 Photographed below with Blackburn.

 ‘Tubby’ Allen went on to Command the fighting in New Guinea – where he was to face unfair criticism from the American General Douglas MacArthur and Australian General Thomas Blamey for moving too slowly in pursuit of the Japanese across the Owen Stanley ranges.
 He was relieved of his command.
 Lesser appointments followed but in October 1944 Blamey recommended Allen be appointed Knight Commander of the Order of the British Empire!!

 British Major General Sitwell – Wavell’s anti-aircraft commander – Blackburn and his troops were placed under his command (this order came from the British Chief of General Staff, South West Pacific Command, General Playfair in Washington.)